Rick Perry: Healthcare

 As governor, Perry was an opponent of federal health-care reform proposals and of the Patient Protection and Affordable Care Act, describing the latter as "socialism on American soil".
 His focus in Texas was on tort reform, signing a bill in 2003 that restricted non-economic damages in medical malpractice judgments.
 Perry touted this approach in his presidential campaign, although independent analysts have concluded that it has failed to increase the supply of physicians or limit health-care costs in Texas.

 During Perry's governorship, Texas rose from second to first among states with the highest proportion of uninsured residents at 26%, and had the lowest level of access to prenatal care in the U.S. Perry and the state legislature cut Medicaid spending.
 The Los Angeles Times wrote that under Perry, "working Texans increasingly have been priced out of private healthcare while the state's safety net has withered."

-Perry's office said that Texas represents a model private-sector approach to health-care.
+Perry's office said that Texas represents a model private-sector approach to healthcare.
 His spokeswoman said, "Texas does provide an adequate safety net to those truly in need... and many individuals simply choose not to purchase healthcare coverage."

 Perry is anti-abortion and has signed bills with rules or restrictions for abortion procedures and funding for them.

 In December 2011, Perry said he had undergone a "transformation" and now opposed abortions, even in cases of rape and incest.
 The next day he clarified that he would allow an exception for abortions that would save a mother's life.

 In February 2007, Perry issued an executive order mandating that Texas girls receive the HPV vaccine, which protects against some strains of the human papilloma virus, a contributing factor to some forms of cervical cancer.
 Following the move, news outlets reported various apparent financial connections between Perry and the vaccine's manufacturer, Merck.
 Merck's political action committee has contributed $28,500 since 2001 to Perry's campaigns.
-Perry later reverses himself, calling the vaccine mandate a "mistake".
+Perry later reversed his position, calling the vaccine mandate a "mistake".
 In May 2007, the Texas Legislature passed a bill undoing the order; Perry did not veto the bill, saying the veto would have been overruled, but blamed lawmakers who supported the bill for the deaths of future Texan cervical cancer victims.

 On July 1, 2011, Perry both had adult stem cell surgery in Houston and started "laying the groundwork" for the commercialization of the adult stem cell industry in Texas.